developer-zebra/developer-zebra-site/src/datawedge/6-7/guide/input/serial/index.md

 <img style="height:450px" src="DW_serial_04.png"/>
 _Tapping on a setting displays a dialog box for changing its value._
 <br>

+**Note: Serial port configuration is available only on devices running Android N and higher**.
+For prior versions, only the Enable/Disable options are available for serial ports.

 <!--
 DW_serial_04.png (baud rate)